How To Finally Start A Bullet Journal & Declutter Your Overloaded Brain

 If you're unfamiliar with the BuJo method (as the cool kids call it), it can initially seem super overwhelming and complicated.
 But it doesn't have to be.
 And, as you'll soon learn, it's highly customizable.

-Here, we break down what exactly a bullet journal is, what supplies you'll need to get started, and how to organize it and customize it to meet your needs.
+Here, we break down what exactly a bullet journal is and why it's beneficial, what supplies you'll need to get started, and how to organize it and customize it to meet your needs.

 What is a bullet journal?

 Bullet journaling is an analog organizational system developed by designer Ryder Carroll in 2013, requiring nothing more than an empty notebook and a pen.
 The purpose: to track the past, organize the present, and plan for the future.
 "I needed a system flexible enough to handle whatever I threw at it and fast enough that it wouldn't get in the way," Ryder explains in his bullet journaling tutorial.

 But what does this flexible system actually consist of?
 The building blocks (or sections) of a bullet journal are known as modules.
 These modules include a future log for big-picture or long-term planning, a monthly log that's sort of like a calendar with shorter-term tasks and goals, and a daily log for more immediate stuff.
 In the very beginning of your bullet journal, you create an index page that ties everything together so you can easily find what you need.

 Compared to other planners or calendars with a finite amount of space for each day and no real sections for "random thoughts," a bullet journal is a great depository for anything that might pop into your head.

 1. It organizes your thoughts and gets them out of your head.

 If you're the kind of person who has a million ideas and to-do's running around you head, a bullet journal can help you get them all out on paper.
 There, they'll feel much more tangible and approachable, as opposed to overwhelming and out of control.
 Once they're in front of you, you can figure out what you want to prioritize.